 Now it is time to organize this information in one central place.
 For this, there are several different options.
 You can put it all in a central spreadsheet, link the documents together in an internal portal, or place all within a single folder and link the documents for easy access.
 No matter the form, the keys to remember are the questions above so you can create the Tag Policy or Plan for cleanup and central place of truth moving forward.

-To learn more about the process of creating a Tag Policy and central Tag Governance Documentation, join us for Part 3!
+To learn more about the process of creating a Tag Policy and central Tag Governance Documentation, check out the next part in the series on Tag Governance Policy.
+Or, to read the completed series, click here!

-As always, please let us know if you have any questions or would like to learn more about a specific part of the Tag Audit down below in the comments.
+As always, please let us know if you have any questions or if you would like to learn more about a specific part of the Tag Audit down below in the comments.